chetanhere/engineering-2.0/automation-testing-getting-started/README.md

 Sukiru by Edupass is a learning platform where experienced Industry Professionals creates and publishes the curriculum for engineering students.
 These curriculums are designed with an aim to provide maximum number of free resources available over internet.
 These curriculum are also reviewed by peer group from industry and get enhanced regularly as per the feedback and comments.

-Current curriculum you are seeing is one sample curriculum for DSA.
+Current curriculum you are seeing is one sample curriculum for Automation Testing.
 This curriculum is helpful for the students who want to aim for product based companies and want to get entry as a Software Development Engineer (SDE).
 Please keep revisiting the link, we shall also update the change log for any changes/modifications in the curriculum content.

 **Prerequisites**:
 - Willingness to learn and to go extra mile (this course need dedicated 4 hours a day for 6-9 months).